-See additional warning information at
+See additional warning information at front of this operator's manual.

 Only qualified personnel should install, Use, or service this equipment.

 LOCATION AND VENTILATION

 The welder should be located to provide an unrestricted flow of clean, cool air to the cooling air inlets and to avoid restricting the cooling air outlets.
 Also, locate the welder so that the engine exhaust fumes are properly vented to an outside area.